 While New York may be seething after radical socialist officials cost them a new Amazon headquarters in Long Island, perhaps the project wouldn’t have been as beneficial to the region’s long-term finances or morale as people assume.
 Although Long Island isn’t exactly a small town, Liberty Nation’s Joe Schaeffer has previously discussed wage depression and the concept of monopsony power, “which comes when there is only one buyer for many sellers in a market.
 This is usually thought of in terms of goods or services.
 But with huge companies like Amazon, as they become the overwhelmingly dominant purchaser of employee labor in town, worker wages suffer.”
 According to a National Bureau of Economic Research report, the U.S. labor market has a high degree of concentration, meaning that employees have little control over their choice to work for major corporations, and corporations therefore have an easier time exploiting employees – financially and morally.

 The 20th century may have been a battle between communism and capitalism, and while that war may be raging still, corporatism is set to claim victory in the 21st century.
 When the business world is divided among only a few big-hitters that spread into as many fields as possible, that leaves fewer employers to apply to and it’s harder for workers to avoid compromising themselves.
-Silicon Valley is sold to us as an entrepreneurs’ playground, but only a handful rise to the top to become the kings and queens of our technological future, as worker bees buzz away at projects far more sinister than they have been allowed to understand.We value your comments!
-Please weigh in on our comment section below.
+Silicon Valley is sold to us as an entrepreneurs’ playground, but only a handful rise to the top to become the kings and queens of our technological future, as worker bees buzz away at projects far more sinister than they have been allowed to understand.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com